Curtana: Angevin dynasty

 The name Curtana or Curtein (from the Latin Curtus, meaning short) appears on record for the first time in accounts of the coronation of Queen Eleanor of Provence in 1236 when Henry III of England married the queen.
-It occurs as "Curtana" in the "Red Book of the Exchequer" as one of the three swords used in the coronation services; and called "Curtein" in the Chronicle of 13th century monk Matthew Paris, in which he identifies it with the "Sword of Edward the Confessor".
+It occurs as "Curtana" in the "Red Book of the Exchequer" as one of the three swords used in the coronation services; and called "Curtein" in the Chronicle of 13th-century monk Matthew Paris, in which he identifies it with the "Sword of Edward the Confessor".

+St. Edward's sword

+The notion of Curtana being St. Edward's sword was spurious.
+There had been objects up to then purported to be St. Edward the Confessor's regalia, but these did not include any sword.
+The chalice and paten of St. Edward are also regalia mentioned for the first time on this occasion at Eleanor's coronation.
+There were political reasons why the provenance of Edward the Confessor needed to be promoted, as his mother was Norman, and he dwelled for some years in Normandy.

+Ogier's sword

+The name of Curtana (Curtein) was likely taken from the named sword Cortain from literature in the Carolingian cycle, as the Oxford English Dictionary (1893) had suggested, as have other commentators.
+A plausible contemporaneous source that Matthew Paris and his circles may have read from the cycle was Chevalerie Ogier (c.
+1192–1200), and they may have been inspired to borrow Ogier's sword-name because Ogier, in the later part of the poem adventures in England and marries the daughter of the English king Angart.

+Tristram's sword

-This sword may be the same as the so-called "Tristram's sword", kept as part of the regalia according to earlier Angevin dynasty records.
+This Curtana sword may have been the same one as the so-called "Tristram's sword", kept as part of the regalia according to earlier Angevin dynasty records.
 An inventory for two swords, "namely Tristan's sword (scilicetensem Tristrami)" and one other, is recorded in the patent roll for the year 1207, where King John issued a receipt for them.
 Any credible relic claiming to be "Tristram's sword" would have to be broken-tipped, since the Tristan of romance had his sword damaged in combat with Morholt, with the tip lodged in the enemy's skull.
 Therefore, according to Roger Sherman Loomis, the inference can be made with "little doubt" that this was in fact the sword later called Curtana.
+A plausible scenario suggested by Martin Aurell is that Henry II may have symbolically girt "Tristram's sword" onto his son John in 1177 (or 1185) when he conferred him knighthood and appanage over Cornwall and Ireland― these being the native homelands of the sword-owner Tristan and sword-victim Morholt respectively.